michaelmedellin/sqlite-cdc/README.md

 This project implements change-data-capture, or CDC, for SQLite databases.
-The current implementation works by installing triggers on target tables that record the before and after states of a table modification to a change log table.
+The current implementation works by installing triggers on target tables that record the before and after states of a row modification to a change log table.
 The engine then watches the SQLite files for changes, reads batches of change records, and then sends them to a configurable destination for processing.